ldijkman/Swipe-ESP32-Timer-Switch/esp32_tasmota_scan/readme.md

+an esp32 board

-esp32 scans network for devices and show on webpage
+scans network for tasmota http devices and show on webpage

+some quick claude ai generated code

+works a bit